CodyReichert/awesome-cl/README.md

 --------

 * [vgplot](https://github.com/volkers/vgplot) - an interface to the
-  gnuplot plotting utility with the intention to resemble to some of the plot commands of octave or matlab.
+  gnuplot plotting utility with the intention to resemble some of the plot commands of octave or matlab.
 [GPL3][2].